 The Profound Lesson

 This incident taught me a profound lesson about life: we have a tendency to ignore the low fuel light flashing on the dashboard of our lives.
 We ignore it because we believe we can push our bodies and mind to go one more hour, one more day, one more week or one more month on the fumes of independence rather than the fuel of dependence on Jesus.
 Then it happens.
-We simply run out of gas in every area and relationship of our lives.
+We simply run out of gas in every area of our lives.
 The tank is empty.
 We end up parked on the side of the road – exhausted, sick and emotionally depleted.
 This would be devastating for our service to God, our families, our teammates, our community, and the world.

 Let’s intentionally find time to …